 There’s nothing like an invasive-ass friend who tells you what to do (or at least attempts to) all the time.
 They claim to be looking out for you, but they’re annoying.
 Once you’ve corrected the “space invader” (no pun intended), give them time to correct their behavior.
 Old habits are hard to break, but while you’re being patient with them, pay attention to see if they’re actually making an effort to respect your space.

 4. Understand that you may have to get gutta with some folks.

 Politely checking someone doesn’t always mean being polite.
 You can have a respectful conversation with someone, and they will still do whatever they want to do.
-In that case, no more “Mr. (or Mrs.) Nice Guy.”
-Straight up tell buddy just how disrespectful he’s being and do it in a way to make for sure he gets the message.
+In that case, no more “Mr. (or Ms.) Nice Guy.”
+Tell buddy straight up just how disrespectful he’s being, and do it in a way to make for sure he gets the message.

 No one likes to feel that their personal space is being violated.
-The good news is you can employ the “3-feet no pressure” rule at any time.
-Just be bold enough to do so as boundaries are the name of the game.
+The good news is you can employ the “three feet, no pressure” rule at any time.
+Just be bold enough to do so because boundaries are the name of the game.